rpnzl/pyrocms-module-sliders/README.md

 Rename the **pyrocms-module-sliders** folder -> **sliders** and drop it into your **addons/shared_addons/modules** directory, then install via the Addons section in the control panel!

+When you click install, along with creating the necessary tables, the installer will add a *Sliders Module* folder to your Files Module.
+This will be the default container to hold asset folders for each of the sliders you create.

 ### Important

 The slider widget currently utilizes a path that points to the **addons/shared_addons/modules** directory.
 If you'd like to use the **addons/default/modules** directory instead, you'll have to modify the included slider widget's run() method.